waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Game State Updates:** The game's internal map data (like a `CUT_TREE` changing to a `FLOOR`) does not fully update until all on-screen text from the preceding action is cleared.
 Attempting to use tools like `find_path` before the overworld is fully interactive will result in the tool using stale data and failing.
 - **HEADBUTT Mechanic:** The move HEADBUTT can be used outside of battle to shake certain trees (`HEADBUTT_TREE` tiles).
 This can cause sleeping Pokémon to fall out, providing a new method for encounters.
 - **Environmental Obstacle Resets:** The CUT_TREE at (8, 25) in Ilex Forest reappeared after I left the map and returned.
 This suggests some environmental obstacles might reset upon re-entry.
-- **Battle Anomaly:** A recurring battle anomaly has been observed.
-Interacting with some trainers (e.g., Sailor Huey, Gentleman Alfred) sometimes displays the battle-starting dialogue but then returns to the overworld without initiating combat.
-However, this is inconsistent; a later attempt to battle Sailor Huey triggered a proper battle.
-The exact cause or trigger condition is unknown.
 - **Evolution Methods:** Some POKéMON, like MACHOKE, KADABRA, HAUNTER, and GRAVELer, evolve when traded.
 - **Stun Reset & Off-Screen Failure:** The `stun_npc` effect resets when leaving and re-entering a map.
 The tool will fail if the target NPC is not currently on-screen and rendered in the game.
 The stun effect is also very short-lived, making long automated paths after stunning an NPC unreliable.
+- **Battle Anomaly:** A recurring issue has been observed where interacting with some trainers (e.g., Sailor Huey, Gentleman Alfred, Youngster on Route 39) displays their pre-battle dialogue, but the game then returns to the overworld without initiating combat.
+This is inconsistent, as some of these trainers have been successfully battled on later attempts.
+If a battle fails to start after 1-2 attempts, mark the trainer as bugged and move on to avoid getting stuck in an interaction loop.
+- **Item Interaction Mechanics:** To give an item to an overworld sprite (like the sick Miltank), I must interact with the sprite directly.
+Using the item from the PACK menu only works on my own POKéMON.
+The game may require a specific item type (e.g., a generic 'BERRY') and will not accept functionally similar but differently named items (e.g., 'BITTER BERRY').

 # Tile & Object Mechanics
 - **WALL**: Impassable terrain.